 A home without plants?
 No thanks.
-I’ve even fallen for the little fake plants you can get at IKEA – those are pretty darn realistic aren’t they?
+I’ve even fallen for the little fake plants you can get at IKEA – which are pretty darn realistic!

-Indoor plants make any home feel warm and inviting, especially the green and healthy ones!
+Indoor plants make any home feel warm and inviting, especially if they’re green and healthy.

-Plants and greenery help bring the outdoors in and that soothes our souls.
-We love to be surrounded by nature because it boosts our mood.
+Plants and greenery help bring the outdoors in.
+We love to be surrounded by nature because it boosts our mood and soothes our souls.
 If you’ve heard of forest bathing you know what I mean.

 But you don’t have to bring all the plants inside your home.
 Just enough of those little green devils to clean the air and soothe your vibe.

 It turns out plants are also really helpful if want more luck or wealth at home.
 Let’s face it, who doesn’t?

 Want to up your the calm vibe and soothe your inner beast?
 Need to keep the abundance flowing, not to mention the coin?